postops/postops.github.io/_posts/2016-06-25-controlling-your-neato-botvac-with-ifttt.markdown

 The repo in it's entirety is available at [mootpt/jarvis](https://github.com/mootpt/jarvis)

 ### Packer
 Let's first take a look at my [Packer template](https://github.com/mootpt/jarvis/blob/master/packer/jarvis.json).
 If you are not familiar with Packer, I highly recommend checking out the [tool](https://www.packer.io/).
-Essentially, I use Packer to build the AMI which will be used for my Botvac infrastructure.
+Essentially, I use Packer to build the AMI that's used for my Botvac infrastructure.
 It's pretty straightforward for the most part, but I will take the time to walk through each block and the associated scripts.

 The variables block: